10-82 Charles Wellington10, John Wellington9, Andrew8, Samuel7, Samuel6, Jacob5, Samuel4, Benjamin3, Nathan2, Henry1

 Jean attended public school at S.S. # 13 near

-her first year in Primer as it was called, she stayed with her grandparents
+year in Primer as it was called, she stayed with her grandparents John and

-John and Annie Birdsall who lived near the corner of 2nd Concession
+Annie Birdsall who lived near the corner of 2nd Concession Road and

 Jean